Katulaka/minimal-span-parser/README.md

 `--epochs` | Number of training epochs | No limit `--checks-per-epoch` | Number of development evaluations per epoch | 4 `--print-vocabs` | Print the vocabularies before training | Do not print the vocabularies

-\*These arguments only apply to the top-down parser.

 Any of the DyNet command line options can also be specified.